-Welcome to bettafishonline.com – a site dedicated to all Betta fans who share the same interests – keeping and breeding the Betta fish.
+Welcome to bettafishonline.com – a site dedicated to all Betta fans who share the same interests – keeping, caring for and breeding Betta.
 So if you own, or simply admire this little fighter, well, you are in the right place.

 Unlike any other fishes, Bettas are unique in every ways from displaying the most vibrant colors of tropical fishes to its famous fighting spirit and intolerable temperament.